binarymax/heimdall/README.md

  - body - The form body data that will be used by the resource (req.body)
  - files - The multipart form data file attachments that will be used by the resource (req.files)

-The ENTITY, SAVE, and REMOVE methods also require the "params" property, for definition of the resource id:
+The ENTRY, SAVE, and REMOVE methods also require the "params" property, for definition of the resource id:

   params: {
 	id: ...